HoustonAsh/Strings-Print-Test/README.md

-# Just a Strings Print Test
+# Just a Strings Print Test for Java
 The test: function that prints 10^5 words with various of methods.
 For my pc (Ryzen 2600, 3.4GHz) i got that results